thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 last 4 months this month
 ```

-This visualization relies on data from the `TS: BI Server` worksheet.
+This answer relies on data from the `TS: BI Server` worksheet.

 ## Monthly Pinboard Views